rackerlabs/docs-developer-blog/_posts/2020-07-06-microsoft-365-readiness-assesment.md

 ### Key assessment features

-The assessment includes the following key features:
+The assessment includes the following important features:

 - **Customer success workshop**: To gain a better understanding of your business and priorities, we gather information about your vision, goals, pain points, and